igraph/python-igraph/doc/source/install.rst

   $ pip install pycairo

-The Cairo project does not provide pre-compiled binaries for Windows, but Christoph Gohlke maintains a site containing unofficial Windows binaries for several Python extension packages, including Cairo.
-Therefore, the easiest way to install Cairo on Windows along with its Python bindings is simply to download it from `Christoph's site <https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo>`_.
-Make sure you use an installer that is suitable for your Windows platform (32-bit or 64-bit) and the version of Python you are using.

 To check if Cairo is installed correctly on your system, run the following example::

   >>> import igraph as ig